 No Impact.
-The project is subject to compliance with AB 32 greenhouse gas emission reduction goals, which are to reduce statewide GHG emissions to 1990 levels by 2020.
-Additionally, development on Parcels 1 and 2 would be subject to Title 24, California Building Code, which includes CalGreen standards.
+The project is subject to compliance with AB 32 greenhouse gas emission reduction goals, which are to reduce statewide GHG emissions to 1990 levels by 2020 and 2021 CAP per capita GHG emission goals.
+Additionally, development on Parcels 1 through 4 would be subject to Title 24, California Building Code, which includes CalGreen standards.
 These standards include mandatory measures that addresses planning and design, energy efficiency, water efficiency/conservation, material conservation and resource efficiency, and environmental quality.